unyt-org/uix/test-app/README.md

 The importmap uses the unyt cdn for all core libraries, but the uix library is mapped to the `uix/` common directory, which is a symlink pointing to the local repository root.

-## Adding new components

-To test a new component, add an example instance of the component to the testComponents object in `common/testComponents.tsx`